Skip to Content

 Good to know: There are many ways to plan a 7-day trip in Iceland and driving times and distances will highly depend on what you choose to do and where you stay each day.

 In this itinerary, we include some of the best places that we think are worth your time the most, without having to cover huge distances each day.
-For every day, we include several suggestions on where to stay, explaining the benefits and disadvantages of each choice.
+We also share recommendations on where to stay, explaining the benefits and disadvantages of each choice.

 Without further ado, this is our suggested 7-day Iceland itinerary: